kubanemil/SMIT_insurance_project/README.md

 # <a name='eng'>[ENG]</a>
-This project was build as a part of job application testing for SMIT.
+This project was build as a part of job application testing for SMIT.Studio.

 ### Run with DOCKER
 1. First pull the project from Hub: